 The deliciously monsterific Sanctuary had an impressive first season.
 On this day in 2008, it aired "Instinct," a story that explored the conflict that ensues when a reporter sneaks inside an evacuated building only to find Dr. Helen Magnus and her team hard-at-work doing what they do: capturing monsters.

-On this day in 2011, Terra Nova aired "Occupation."
-This served as the twelfth episode of the program's first (and only) season, and here's the plot summary from IMDB.com:
+On this day in 2011 (in the U.S.), Terra Nova aired "Occupation."
+Officially, this served as the twelfth episode of the program's first (and only) season, and here's the plot summary from IMDB.com:

 "The 11th Pilgrimage arrives in Terra Nova and the mysterious Phoenix Group in 2149 makes its move to pillage the past with the help of Lucas and Mira."